 Electric Cooker Installation Cost

-Are you interested in electric cooker installation costs?
+Are you looking for an electric cooker installation cost?

-This article outlines all you need to know about fitting an electric oven.
-We cover the oven cost, electric cooker connection fees, labour and more!
-On average you can expect to pay from £150-£5,550 for fitting an electric cooker.
+This article outlines all you need to know about electric cooker installation.
+We cover the oven price, electric cooker connection fees, labour and more!
+On average you can expect to pay from £150-£5,550 for the overall cooker installation cost.

 Continue reading for more information!